mosaiks-capstone/Modeling/README.md

 ## Future Work

-As previously discussed, the MOSAIKS pipeline is task-agnostic, meaning that any spatial data of interest can be joined to feature data in order to train a model and make predictions over both time and space.
-The model's perfomance is measured in general using multiple R and R^2 metrics.
-Our best model is the model thay results in the highest deameaned R value of [insert best performing value].
-This value is **not** suspected to be the result of overfitting.
-The demeaned R^2 value is [insert best performing value], meaning our model explains approximately [insert percentage]% of the variance in the [insert best performing variable name].
-While this value indicates a relatively strong predictive performance compared to other models that predict over time, there is certainly room for improvement.
-Suggestions for improving model performance are as follows:\
+As previously stated, the MOSAIKS pipeline is task-agnostic, meaning that it can be applied to any spatial data of interest, allowing for the training of a model and prediction of both temporal and spatial outcomes.
+The model's perfomance is assessed using various R and R^2 metrics.
+Our top-performing model obtained the following deameaned R values for the  corresponding variables:
-- Increase the number of training points fed into the model by adding more years of data.
-This can be acheived by featurizing more years of satellite data.
-The satellite used in this analysis (Sentinel 2) restrict the years and therefore restrict the training N because the lifetime of these satellites starts in 2015.
-By using different satellites that go further back in time, such as Landsat 5, one can adjust this notebook's code to model over more time.
-Similarly, if a user has access to more recent years of agricultural data (2022 and beyond), the number of years and therefore points can be expanded on the more recent end of the timeline.
+ [insert best performing values/variables]

+These values are not believed to be the result of overfitting.
+The demeaned R-squared values indicate the degree to which the model explains the variance in the following variables, approximately as percentages:
+[insert percentages/variables]

+Although these values demonstrate a comparatively robust predictive performance compared to other time-series models, there remains ample opportunity for further refinement.
+To enhance the training dataset and improve model performance, consider the following recommendations:\

+- Increase the number of training samples by incorporating more years of satellite data.
+This can be accomplished by extracting features from additional satellites, such as Landsat 5, which extends further back in time.
+- In case of availability of recent agricultural data beyond 2022, incorporating these additional years of data can enhance the dataset and enable the model to capture more recent trends.

-- Test if the agricultural predictions for Zambia prior to 2022 can be used to detect agricultural fluctuations due to known climatic anomalies such as drought.
-If the predictions for these years show significant correlation with precipitation and temperature, this model can be improved upon and used as a tool for governments, community leaders, farmers, and food security initiatives to predict future [insert appropriate] for Zambia.
-This tool was demonstrated by producing predictions for all years used to train the model.
-The ultimate goal is to provide more foresight regarding agricultural yields and indicators prior to harvest, so farmers and leaders can adjust crop imports, exports, and costs.
+- Investigate if the agricultural predictions for Zambia prior to 2022 can be used to detect agricultural fluctuations resulting from known climatic anomalies like drought.
+A thorough evaluation of the model's predictive ability for these years can reveal significant correlations with precipitation and temperature data, further enhancing the tool's accuracy.
+By achieving this, the model can be utilized by governments, community leaders, farmers, and food security initiatives to anticipate future [insert appropriate] for Zambia.
+The tool's potential was already demonstrated by generating predictions for all years used to train the model.
+Ultimately, the goal is to provide more foresight into agricultural yields and indicators before harvest, enabling farmers and leaders to adjust crop imports, exports, and costs accordingly.

 - A report presenting a correlational analysis between estimated agricultural yields/indicators and high-resolution, publicly available climate indicators (i.e., temperature and precipitation).
-This differs from the preceding suggestion because this correlational analysis relates to general temperature and precipitation data, not anomalies.
-Ideally, this report should be accessible in all dominant languages of Zambia in order to include local farmers and leaders who may not be fluent in English.
+This report is distinct from the previous suggestion as it focuses on general climate data, rather than anomalies.
+To ensure accessibility, the report should be made available in all prominent languages of Zambia, to cater to local farmers and leaders who may not be proficient in English.

 - Stack additional bands to Sentinel 2 in addition to visible spectrum (2,3,4).
 Examples include short wave infrared (12, 8, and 4), and red edge

 - Utilizing notebook for 0.01 degree grid cells (an equal angle grid)

 - Increasing the cloud cover limit from 10% to 15% or more

 - Filtering cloud cover at the level of the resolution you are featurizing (0.01 degree) rather than at the image level

 ## Contributing

-This project was completed on June 9th, 2023, but suggestions for improvements to the code or documentation is welcome and encouraged.
-Please submit questions, comments, or code via issues or pull requests on either of the repositories.
-To correspond with the data scientists who produced these materials that extend the MOSAIKS approach, please see their personal GitHub accounts at the bottom of the organization's README and feel free to contact them via email.
-Additionally, you can contact the authors of the [MOSAIKS paper, Rolf et al. 2021](https://www.nature.com/articles/s41467-021-24638-z) with questions about the process.
+This project was completed on June 9th, 2023.
+However, we welcome and encourage suggestions for improvements to the code or documentation.
+Please submit any questions, comments, or code changes via issues or pull requests on either of the repositories.
+To communicate with the data scientists responsible for this project, please refer to their personal GitHub accounts listed at the bottom of the organization's README and feel free to contact them via email.
+You may also contact the authors of the [MOSAIKS paper, Rolf et al. 2021](https://www.nature.com/articles/s41467-021-24638-z) with any questions regarding the process.

-The crop yield data for Zambia used in this application of the MOSAIKS approach was generously provided by the [Kathy Baylis lab at UC Santa Barbara](https://baylislab.ace.illinois.edu/), and Protensia Hudunka was exceptionally helpful in providing metadata and contextual information regarding how this model might be helpful to the governing bodies of Zambia.
-This crop data is not available to the public.
-However, this overall pipeline and model is generalizable and therefore can be used on any data that can be spatially joined the feature data.
+The agricultural data used in this MOSAIKS approach for Zambia was generously provided by the [Kathy Baylis lab at UC Santa Barbara](https://baylislab.ace.illinois.edu/), for which Protensia Hadunka offered exceptional support and contextual information on how this model could be helpful to Zambia's governing bodies.
+It should be noted that this agricultural data is not publicly available.
+However, this MOSAIKS pipeline and model are generalizable, and can be applied to any data that can be spatially joined with the feature data.

-We would like to thank the members of the 2022 CropMOSAIKS team, that wrote much of the base code for this repository that provided the foundation for the MOSAIKS team to extend the MOSAIKS approach.
-We would like to extend a special thanks to Cullen Molitor, who offered the MOSAIKS team support throughout the duration of this project.
+We express our gratitude to the 2022 CropMOSAIKS team for developing the base code that served as the foundation for the MOSAIKS team to extend the MOSAIKS approach.
+We would also like to thank Cullen Molitor for providing continuous support to the MOSAIKS team throughout the duration of this project.